-20. Is property purchased in a tax sale eligible for title insurance?
+18. Is property purchased in a tax sale eligible for title insurance?

 The former owner has one year from the date of recording of the tax deed to challenge the validity of the tax sale (Revenue and Taxation code 177, 3725 and 3726).
-During this one-year challenge period, it may not be possible to obtain a clear title from a title company.
+During this one-year challenge period, it may not be possible to obtain a title insurance policy from a title company.
 Occasionally, a quiet title action is necessary if there has been an irregularity in the title prior to the tax sale.
 In the event that the former owner is successful at overturning the sale, the sale price would be returned to the purchaser, but any improvements made to the property would not be reimbursed to the person that made them.

-21. What happens to property that does not sell at the tax sale?
+19. What happens to property that does not sell at the tax sale?
 Can the property be purchased directly from the county?

 The owner's right to redeem the property revives if not sold.
 The unsold properties will be offered at subsequent tax sales until redeemed or sold.
+Bidders interested in a particular property should check the bid4assets.com website to see if the property is being re-offered.
 Properties cannot be purchased directly from the county because the property must be sold at auction.

-22. How can I get more information?
+20. How can I get more information?

 Specific information on each parcel will be available on Bid4Assets.com.
 Please review this information before you contact the offices involved so you can ask informed questions.
-It is the bidder's responsibility to perform due diligence before bidding on an item.